 In 2011 he became a resident in cardiothoracic surgery at the University of Miami, Miller School of Medicine/Jackson Memorial Hospital in Miami, Florida.
 From 2013 to 2014 he completed a fellowship in minimally invasive esophageal and thoracic surgery at Swedish Medical Center in Seattle.
 He joined CTCA in July 2014.

 Dr. Baik is Board Certified in General Surgery by the American Osteopathic Board of Surgery.
-He holds a medical license from Oklahoma and California.
+He holds a medical license from Oklahoma, Illinois and California.
 He is a member of the Society of Thoracic Surgeons, the American Osteopathic Association and the American College of Osteopathic Surgeons.
 In 2017, he was named to the Quality Oncology Practice Initiatives Task Force of the American Society of Clinical Oncology.
 He was also elected as the Secretary/Treasurer of the Cardio Thoracic Division of the American College of Osteopathic Surgeons.
 He has presented research on various issues of thoracic surgery at several professional meetings.

 At CTCA, Dr. Baik specializes in minimally invasive thoracic procedures, including laparoscopic, video-assisted thoracic surgery and robotic surgery.
 In 2015, under the leadership of Dr. Baik, CTCA in Tulsa became the first hospital in Oklahoma to be listed by Intuitive Surgical® as an experienced hospital in thoracic robotic surgery.